More about: 12 Best Flamenco shows in Madrid

 11. Flamenco show in Las Tablas

-This is one of the most famous tablaos in Madrid and one of the places that attracts the most foreign tourists, but that doesn't mean that its flamenco shows are any less impressive.
-There are several performances a day and each lasts an hour.
-The highlight of this tablao is the prestige of the artists who perform there and its collaboration with the Círculo Flamenco de Madrid, an organisation that promotes flamenco culture internationally.
+This is one of the most famous tablaos in Madrid and one of the places that welcomes the largest number of foreign tourists, but that doesn't mean that its flamenco shows are any less impressive.
+There are several performances a day, each lasting an hour.
+The highlight of this tablao is the prestige of the artists who make up its line-up and its collaboration with the Círculo Flamenco de Madrid, an organisation that promotes flamenco culture internationally.

-Las Tablas is a restaurant located in the centre of Madrid (you will receive directions on how to get there when you make your reservation) with tapas and vegetarian options.
-If you want to take advantage of the show with a drink or dinner option, there are different options to choose from depending on your budget.
+Las Tablas is a restaurant located in the centre of Madrid (you will receive directions on how to get there when you make your reservation) with vegetarian tapas and food options.
+If you want to take advantage of the show with drinks or dinner option, there are different options to choose from depending on your budget.

 Ana's Traveller Tip